-The native M. edulis results showed a similar pattern to the previous year, but site 4 shows a small decline in numbers.
-The abundance has only increased/decreased by one position on the SACFOR scale, so the variation in numbers is not dramatic and likely a result of natural fluctuations in the population.
+The native M. edulis results showed a similar pattern to the previous year.
+The abundance has only increased/decreased by one position on the SACFOR scale so the variation in numbers is not dramatic and likely a result of natural fluctuations in the population.

-C. gigas numbers have declined since the previous survey in 2014, from 115 to 98.
-A possible reason for the decline in the numbers this year could be due to strong winds that have hit our coast this year and created storm-like conditions.
+C. gigas numbers have declined since the previous survey in 2014, from 98 to 34.
+A possible reason for the decline in the numbers this year could be due to strong winds that have hit our coast this year.
 Another possible explanation could be the abundance of barnacles on the harbour walls, which makes a less stable anchoring platform for the oysters and may have led to their removal.
 Unlike the mussels, C. gigas are unable to wedge themselves into cracks in the wall and are thus more vulnerable to big waves and strong currents.
-This is hinted at in the previous year by the four intact oysters seen on the sand at the base of the wall whilst conducting the survey, and again this year with one individual seen on the sand.
-The decline could also be due to an aging population which is slowly dying off.
-C. gigas were first recorded here back in 2005, and although they can live to an age of 30, with less than optimum conditions it is possible that their life expectancy is reduced.
+This is hinted at in the previous two years with intact oysters seen on the sand at the base of the wall.
+The decline is most likely due to an aging population, which is slowly dying off.
+As stated in the previous year report, C. gigas was first reported on Ramsey harbour in 2005 and is capable of living to an age of 30 but with the less than optimum conditions this could be reduced.

-The native S. balanoides population has remained fairly stable, with only small fluctuations in abundance since last year.
+The native S. balanoides population has remained fairly stable, with only small fluctuations in abundance since last year, with a slight one point increase at Sites 1 and 2.
 These small fluctuations could be due to natural fluctuations, or variance in the volunteer's opinion of what is common and what is frequent.
 This perception of abundance will vary from person to person, which can also be said for all species assessed in this survey.
-The invasive species, A. modestus also shows very little change in terms of abundance and it is likely that any small change is a result of natural fluctuations.
-Its abundance hasn't changed since the earlier surveys conducted in the 1950's (Crisp, 1958 and Crisp and Southward, 1959).
-This suggests that the species is not having an impact on our native barnacles.
-Its distribution up the shore hasn't changed much either, with its dominance remaining higher up the shore.